philou69/clean-code-php/README.md

 **[⬆ Retour au sommaire](#table-of-contents)**

 ### Avoid type-checking (part 1)
-## Eviter la vérification de type (partie 1)
+## Éviter la vérification de type (partie 1)

 PHP is untyped, which means your functions can take any type of argument.
 Sometimes you are bitten by this freedom and it becomes tempting to do type-checking in your functions.
 There are many ways to avoid having to do this.
 The first thing to consider is consistent APIs.
-PHP est non-typé, cela signifie que vos fonctions peuvent accepter n'importe quels type d'arguments.
+PHP est non-typé, cela signifie que vos fonctions peuvent accepter n'importe quel type d'arguments.
 Par moment vous serrez ennuyer par cette liberté et serrez tenté de vérifier le type dans vos fonctions.
-Il y plusieurs facon d'éviter cela.
+Il y a plusieurs façon d'éviter cela.
 La premiere est de considérer les cohérences d'API.

 **Bad:**